masone85/emily-as-code/resume.md

 hardware and multiple SaaS products from the Cisco Security Suite, bundled into an EA, and deployed with in house Professional Services and Project Management.

+**Sales Engineer**
+*December 2019 - August 2020*

+- Provided technical support and solutions to the sales team and clients.
+- Communicated complex technical concepts clearly and effectively.
+- Tailor technical descriptions to customer solutions and author customer design documents.

+**Cisco Commerce Workspace (CCW) Specialist**
+*May 2016 - December 2019*

+- Worked alongside the field specialists to uncover customer outcomes and map correct solutions for customer needs.
+- Responsible for CCW configuration, the output of customer quote and creation of cost Bill of Materials (BoM), and accompanying solution documentation.
+- Liaised with partners and suppliers to negotiate commercials and manage deal registrations.